 The Power to Choose

 Toys of many different shapes, colors, and textures provide interest to a bird because they offer choice and that decision gives your companion bird a “job,” so to speak.
-Choice is one of the most enriching things you can provide to a pet of any kind, but especially the intelligent birds.
+A choice is one of the most enriching things you can provide to a pet of any kind, but especially the intelligent birds.

 Most birds are naturally independent and enjoy making choices for themselves.
 Toys not only keep your birds busy, but the choices can also instill confidence.
 A bird will decide things such as what toy to play, what exactly they want to do with it, and how and when to play with it.